ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/ef/model_and_fields.md

 ### Primary Key

-- Convention: By default EF will use the Id field or &lt;ModelName&gt;Id field as primary key without need any annotation
+- Convention: By default EF will use the Id field or `<ModelName>Id` field as primary key without need any annotation

   <img src="image4.jpg" style="width:3.36667in" />

-- Data Annotation: For the fields other than Id or &lt;ModelName&gt;Id, we can explicitly define our primary key like the below
+- Data Annotation: For the fields other than Id or `<ModelName>Id`, we can explicitly define our primary key like the below

   <img src="image13.jpg" style="width:4.35in" />